 I can’t believe I recently turned 44!
-It seems like just yesterday that I wrote this article: Dangling Over the Precipice of 40.
-That was five years ago!
 It is so true that life speeds up as we get older.
 Those past five years just zipped by!
 As I read over that article, I smiled to myself when I realized that I truly am enjoying the list of things I outlined which I hoped to be doing in my forties and that all my fears of being in my forties have literally disappeared and I’m happy to report that I am having the time of my life!
 I picked one goal from that article which I want to explore and emphasize here:

 Letting go of painful things, which happened in my past in other words-more therapy!